 The following list summarizes the relevant MAE rules and regulatory procedures most relevant to the thermal generation sector:

-New thermal plants will have discretion to declare marginal price (cost) and inflexibility (miminum generation) on a periodic basis.
+New thermal plants will have discretion to declare marginal price (cost) and inflexibility (minimum generation) on a periodic basis.
 By doing so, these plants provide on a regular basis key information to the ONS, which will serve as a basis for defining the merit order.

-In principle, price (costs) and inflexibility will not be auditable.
+[In principle, price (costs) and inflexibility will not be auditable.]

 No final decision has been taken on the frequency of declarations, but in principle these declarations are expected to be made a week before dispatch.